-- F The team of a swimmer whose feet have lost contact with the starting platform (ground, deck, or wall) before the preceding teammate touches the wall shall be disqualified. - G Mixed relays shall consist of two men and two women who may swim in any order. - 101.7.4 See article 102.9 for additional relay rules.
+F The team of a swimmer whose feet have lost contact with the starting platform (ground, deck, or wall) before the preceding teammate touches the wall shall be disqualified.

+G Mixed relays shall consist of two men and two women who may swim in any order.